The Implied Warranty of Habitability Requires Residential Properties Conform to Standards

 If the problem you have is a serious enough bother complaining about, then you should make the complaint in writing.
 Make sure to sign and date the letter or email, and make sure you include your address.
 Keep a copy for your records.
 If the landlord doesn’t act on the problem , then follow up.
 If you get nothing but excuses, or are told to stop being difficult, then you shouldn’t hesitate to contact a lawyer.
 Nothing says “you need to pay attention” like a demand letter.
 It lets your landlord understand that you are serious about your contractual and legal rights, and often results in a degree of respect from your landlord that is all too frequently in short supply.

 Once you have made complaints concerning the conditions that violate the warranty, make sure that you have lots of photographs.
 Don’t just keep them on your phone.
-Print the photographs out, or save them to the hard drive of a computer, or put them on your Google Plus page, but make sure you don’t lose them.
+Print the photographs out, or save them to the hard drive of a computer, pass them out to neighbors, or store them on the cloud, but make sure you don’t lose them.
 If your landlord wants to make some arrangement to change the rental agreement, or offers some concession or explanation why the problem cannot be fixed, then ask them to put these into written form.

 In Green v.
 Superior Court the California Supreme Court summed up the law over three decades ago with the following:

 “Thus, in keeping with the contemporary trend to analyze urban residential leases under modern contractual principles, we now conclude that the tenant’s duty to pay rent is “mutually dependent” upon the landlord’s fulfillment of his implied warranty of habitability.”